How to Create SOAP Web Service Using WSDL in ASP.NET Core (.NET 8)

 Introduction

-SOAP is a widely used protocol for exchanging structured information in web services, and WSDL serves as a standard for describing the web service interface.
+SOAP is a protocol that helps exchange information in web services.
+WSDL is a standard that describes the web service interface.

 NetSuite, a leading cloud ERP from Oracle, still offers SOAP APIs, which are capable of performing batch transactions via API, whereas such a feature is not available with its REST API.”